Hydrocephalus: Mechanism of symptoms

 When the cerebrospinal fluid builds up, it causes compression of the brain, which leads to the symptoms of convulsions, intellectual disability, and epileptic seizures.
-These signs occur sooner in adults because their skulls are no longer able to expand to based on the increasing fluid volume.
+These signs occur sooner in adults because their skulls are no longer able to expand to accommodate the increasing fluid volume.
 Fetuses, infants, and young children with hydrocephalus have head enlargement, excluding the face, because the pressure of the fluid causes the individual skull bones—which have yet to fuse—to bulge outward at their juncture points.

 A rare complication of hydrocephalus is hearing loss.
 There are a few possible mechanisms involved in hearing loss in hydrocephalus.
 The cochlear aqueduct connects the perilymphatic space of the inner ear with the subarachnoid space of the posterior cranial fossa.
 Because of the delicate relationship between pressure and hearing, hearing loss may also be caused after a shunt is placed to treat hydrocephalus.

 CSF can accumulate within the ventricles, a condition called internal hydrocephalus.
 It may result in increased CSF pressure.
 The production of CSF continues, even when the passages that normally allow it to exit the brain are blocked.
 Consequently, fluid builds inside the brain, causing pressure that dilates the ventricles and compresses the nervous tissue.
 Compression of the nervous tissue usually results in irreversible brain damage.
 If the skull bones are not completely ossified when the hydrocephalus occurs, the pressure may also severely enlarge the head.
 The cerebral aqueduct may be blocked at the time of birth or may become blocked later in life because of a tumor growing in the brainstem.